glennklockwood/limelead/content/data-intensive/hadoop/hadoop-streaming.md

 zephyr  1
 </pre>

-<p>Once you know the mapper/reducer scripts work without errors, we can plug
-them into Hadoop.
+Once you know the mapper/reducer scripts work without errors, we can plug them into Hadoop.
 We accomplish this by running the Hadoop Streaming jar file as our Hadoop job.
 This <code>hadoop-streaming-X.Y.Z.jar</code> file comes with the standard Apache Hadoop distribution and should be in